When a child is picked up by paramedics or brought into an emergency department, we don’t know their weight.

-At the moment, we still use age-based formulae in Australia, and although inaccurate, there are some advantages to using such formulae.
+Currently, we still use age-based formulae in Australia, and although inaccurate, there are some advantages to using such formulae.

 Why use age-based formulae?

 They are very quick.
-Most prescribers use these formulae in conjunction with resuscitation aids, emergency manuals or clinical practice guidelines.
+Most prescribers use these formulae with resuscitation aids, emergency manuals or clinical practice guidelines.
 This means they do not need to remember the formula or do the calculation themselves as they are given a table with corresponding weight to age.

-They do not require any additional equipment, which may be hard to find if an ambulance or emergency department rarely sees paediatric critical cases.
+They do not require additional equipment, which may be hard to find if an ambulance or emergency department rarely sees paediatric critical cases.

 You can predict the weight of the child that is about to arrive by ambulance if you have their age.
 This means you can draw up any critical medications in advance.